Financial Education for Preschoolers

 “Through this grant from PNC, we can reach children in Wake County at an early age to help establish smart habits that will last a lifetime,” said Ann Burlingame, deputy director of Wake County Public Libraries.
 County Commissioner Betty Lou Ward said, “I think it’s exciting …we have so many youngsters in this county that do need some additional help before they go to kindergarten … it’s special.”

-Experience fun with concepts that support early childhood financial education at preschool storytimes during the week of March 17-22.
-Join us in April for a special series of programs offered by Flow Circus and the Literacy Council of Wake County.
+Experience fun with concepts that support early childhood financial education at preschool storytimes during the weeks of May 18-24, June 15-21 and July 13-19.
 For more information on programs, see the calendar below or contact your local library.